ahlstromcj/seq66/README.md

         *   Issue #108.
 Fixed trying to remove Event tab after deleting it.
         *   Fixed minor-but-annoying bug in reporting trying map a "null" buss.
         *   Improved state-appearance of Stop, Pause, and Play buttons.
+        *   Fixed issue opening an non-standard-length pattern in its window.
+        *   Fixed note events not getting linked after recording.
+        *   Fixed drawing of wrap-around notes with linear gradient.
+        *   Seq66 now prevents opening the event editor if recording is in progress.
+Cannot update event editor live with new events.
     *   Version 0.99.3:
         *   Issue #107.
 The basic fix is made.
 Still need to rehabilitate the Expand-pattern functionality.